Real Non-Commutative Convexity I

 The natural morphisms between operator systems are {\em unital completely positive} (ucp) functions, which are linear maps $\varphi: V \to W$ that are unital and every amplification is positive (or equivalently selfadjoint and contractive).
 The isomorphisms (resp.\ embeddings) of operator systems which are used in this paper are bijective (resp.\ injective) ucp maps whose inverse (resp.\ inverse in its range) is ucp.
 These are called unital complete order isomorphisms (resp.\ unital complete order embeddings); or {\rm ucoi} (resp.\ ucoe) for short.

 Similarly a concrete operator space $E$ is a subspace of $B(H)$ with norms on $M_n(E)$ inherited from $B(H^{(n)})$.
 The natural morphisms between operator spaces are the completely bounded maps, namely the linear maps $\varphi$ between operator spaces such that the amplifications of $\varphi$ are uniformly bounded.
 If the uniform bound is $\leq 1$ then $\varphi$ is called a {\em complete contraction}.
 If the amplifications of $\varphi$ are isometries then $\varphi$ is a {\em complete isometry}.
+For a possibly infinite cardinal $n$, $M_n(E)$ is the space of matrices whose ‘finitely supported' submatrices have uniformly bounded norm.
+In the case $E$ is the scalar field we simply write $M_n$; thus $M_n \cong B(l^2_n)$.
+Indeed for every Hilbert space $H$, $B(H) \cong M_n$ $*$-isomorphically for some $n$, after one chooses an orthonormal basis.
 The above definitions hold for both real and complex operator systems.